sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Notes
 ====
-Because the Merge Lines preprocessor evaluates after the built-in line merger, you can't adjust all parameters arbitrarily.
+Because the Merge Lines preprocessor evaluates after the built-in line merger, there are limitations on the combinations of parameter values you can set.
 See the following for constraints:

 **yOverlapThreshold**

-In general, when you set `"yOverlapThreshold"` to 1 or leave it unspecified, then mainly you'll modify `"adjacentThreshold"` by setting it to greater than 0.6.
+In general, when you set `"yOverlapThreshold"` to 1 or leave it unspecified, then mainly you modify `"adjacentThreshold"` by setting it to greater than 0.6.

-In this situation,  "directlyAdjacentThreshold" and "adjacentThreshold" have no effect if both their values are less than 0.6.
-In other words, the following configuration has no effect:
+In this situation,  `"directlyAdjacentThreshold"` and `"adjacentThreshold"` have no effect if both their values are less than 0.6.
+In other words, the following configuration has **no** effect:

 ```json
     {